 If you do decide to plant your own apple trees, you’re in luck!
 Spring is a good time, as the stock in the garden centers is usually the best.
 But keep in mind that fall is the perfect time to plant new trees.
 Not only are trees generally reasonably priced in the fall, but they also are headed into winter dormancy.
 It’s a great time to plant them.
 After they bear fruit all summer, fruit trees get a break in the fall and winter seasons.

-Planting trees in the fall will ensure they don’t have to endure the stresses of the hot sun and parched soil, nor the burden of producing fruit.
-Newly-planted fruit trees can cozy up in their new homes for the winter.
+Planting trees in the fall will ensure they don’t have to endure the stresses of the hot sun, parched soil, or the burden of producing fruit.
+Newly planted fruit trees can cozy up in their new homes for the winter.
 Your new trees will be right at home by the time they blossom in the spring.

 That said, it’s also completely possible to plant an apple tree in the spring.
 Just take extra care to ensure they are very well watered for the first year or two as the roots become established in the soil.